Lagrangian torus fibrations and homological mirror symmetry for the conifold: Wrapped Fukaya category

 A lift of the $z$-projection $\gamma_{1,n}$ of the wrapped Lagrangian $\phi_n(L_1)$ to the universal cover is given by a line with slope $n$ passing through $(0, k+1/2)$ with $k \in \bZ$.
 The intersections of the curves on the $z$-planes are as in \pref{fg:triangle1} or \pref{fg:triangle2} again, with $\gamma_{0,n}$ replaced with $\gamma_{1,n}$ and $a$ and $b$ being half-integers.
 One can see from \pref{fg:triangle3} and \pref{fg:triangle4} that the triangle hits the discriminants at $(0, -1/4+\bZ)$ and $(0, 1/4+\bZ)$ for $k_1$ times and $k_2$ times respectively, where $k_1 = \min \{ |a|-1/2 , |b|-1/2 \}+1$ and $k_2 = \min \{ |a|-1/2 , |b|-1/2 \}$ if $a$ and $b$ have different signs, and $k_1=k_2=0$ otherwise.
 Then one has

 This is in complete agreement with \eqref{eq:composition3}.
 Other compositions can be calculated similarly, and \pref{pr:ring_isom} is proved. \end{proof}

-The choice of partial wrapping function $H_{f_i,1}$ corresponds to the fact that the mirror of the resolved conifold $X$ is in fact the Landau Ginzburg model $(Y^0, u_1+u_2)$.
+The choice of partial wrapping function $H_{f_i,1}$ corresponds to the fact that the mirror of the resolved conifold $X$ is in fact the Landau-Ginzburg model $(Y^0, u_1+u_2)$.
 See \cite{Abouzaid-Auroux-Katzarkov_LFB} for more discussion.
 Since wrapping by $H_{f_i, 2}$ corresponds to multiplication by $w_i$, one obtains the following:

 \begin{corollary} There is a ring isomorphism

 \end{corollary}

 \pref{th:hms} is an immediate consequence of \pref{cr:conifold_tilting}, \pref{cr:ring_isom}, and \pref{th:appendix2}.